Kushpatel49/optiCERTIFICATE/README.md

 ## 🔐 Data Privacy

-- All data processing happens locally in your browser/system
+- All data processing happens locally unless you configure Supabase Postgres.
-- No data is sent to external servers
-- No data is stored permanently (session-based)
+- When a remote database URL is supplied, certificate snapshots and DOCX binaries are stored in that database.
-- Generated documents are downloaded directly to your system
+- Generated documents are downloaded directly to your system; you can remove stored records via your database console if required.

 ## 📞 Support